MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-tutorials.md

 :::image type="content" source="media/device-control-different-access-users.png" alt-text="Screenshot showing settings for device control to allow different levels of access to specific users." lightbox="media/device-control-different-access-users.png":::

-By default, the sample uses the Global SID of S-1-1-0.
-Before deploying the policy, change the SID associated with the authorized USBs (writeable USBs) to User1 and change the SID associated with the Read Only USBs to User2.
+By default, the sample uses the Global SID of `S-1-1-0`.
+Before deploying the policy, you can change the SID associated with the authorized USBs (writeable USBs) to `User1` and change the SID associated with the Read Only USBs to `User2`.

-Once the policy is deployed – Only User1 will be able to write to the Authorized USBs, and only User2 will be able to read from the ReadOnly USBs.
+Once the policy is deployed, only User1 has write access to the Authorized USBs, and only User2 has read access to the ReadOnly USBs.

 Device control also supports group SIDs.
-Change the SID in the ReadOnly policy to a group that contains User2.
-Once the policy is re-deployed, the rules will be the same for User2 or any other user in that group.
+Change the SID in the read-only policy to a group that contains `User2`.
+Once the policy is re-deployed, the rules are the same for User2 or any other user in that group.

+> [!NOTE]
-NOTE:  For groups that are stored in Entra, use the object id instead of the SID to identify groups of users.
+> For groups that are stored in Microsoft Entra, use the object id instead of the SID to identify groups of users.

 ## Next steps